Chorus/Chorus-Documentation/docs/Remits/remits-overview.md

 By default, the 'Recent Remits' view will display.
 Another view with 'All Remits' is available as well.

 - Recent Remits - Remits with a transaction date within the past 30 days.
-- All Remits - All (active?) remits in the system.
+- All Remits - All remits in the system.

 To open a remit form, click on a remit record in the grid.